arangodb/kube-arangodb/docs/Manual/Tutorials/Kubernetes/README.md

 you must deploy an additional `Service`.

 There are several possible types of `Service` to choose from.
-We're going to use the `NodePort` type to expose the database on port 30529 of every node of your Kubernetes cluster.
+We are going to use the `NodePort` type to expose the database on port 30529 of every node of your Kubernetes cluster.

 Create a file called `single-server-service.yaml` with the following content.